UCLALibrary/LBS/README.md

 python3 manage.py dumpdata --indent 4 --output qdb/fixtures/sample_data.json
 ```

-6. The reports are generate by a management script which can be run manually for development and testing.
+6. The reports are generated and/or emailed by a management script which can be run manually from the qdb app (for development and testing).
+**Run manually to generate reports at the command line**
   - set the environment variables

 ```nano .env/local.env```